 For personal or blogging websites, using Domain Validated (DV) SSL, like Let’s Encrypt or Comodo PositiveSSL, should be enough to protect your site’s privacy.
 You can simply prove your domain ownership to obtain this certificate.
-As for the price, DV SSL starts at $7.49/year.

 On the other hand, small businesses or eCommerce sites that handle online transactions should use a Wildcard SSL certificate to secure multiple domains and subdomains.
 The price of this type of SSL starts at $50/year.

 WordPress plugins are software that either adds new features or extends the functionality of existing WordPress features.
 Although the core WordPress software already has security measures, having extra layers will benefit your website in the long run.